wp-plugins/pauls-latest-posts/readme.txt

 == Frequently Asked Questions ==

 = What settings can I change? =
-The plugin page allows you to change the following settings: Title, Number of Posts and Excerpt Size.
+The plugin page allows you to change the following settings: Title, Number of Posts, Excerpt Size and Post Offset.

+1. Title: Title of the Sidebar widget.
+1. Number of Posts: Number of posts to show in the Sidebar.
+1. Excerpt Size: Number of words to display in the excerpt for the post.
+1. Post Offset: The number of posts to skip before displaying the list in the Sidebar.
+Numbering starts from 0.
+To ignore the latest post, set the offset to 1.

 = What if I don't want to show the excerpt? =
 Change the Excerpt Size to 0 and no excerpt will be inserted.